 Taking backups is an absolute necessity.
 Your hosting provider should be taking a backup of the server that your site is on.
 This might not be enough, and may fail to restore.
 Employing a secondary backup solution for your web application adds another level of redundancy.
 At One Dog Solutions we use Updraft Plus for each website we manage in addition to our server backups.
 Other good solutions are BackupBuddy and BlogVault.

-Going through your entire process of a restores, both partial and full restores from all your available backup methods should be tested at a minimum of once a year.
+Going through your entire process of a restore, both partial and full restores from all your available backup methods should be tested at a minimum of once a year.
 A backup of your site doesn’t do you much good if it can’t be restored.

 Keeping your software updated on a regular basis helps to make sure your site will continue to function properly and be secure against hacking attempts.
-Neglecting your site’s updates for weeks or even months can leave your with parts of the site that stop working, or even worse security holes that hackers can use to gain access to your site.
+Neglecting your site’s updates for weeks or even months can leave you with parts of the site that stop working, or even worse security holes that hackers can use to gain access to your site.

 WordPress Plugins and Themes should be updated on at least a weekly basis.
 WordPress Core updates are typically pushed out after thorough testing on a quarterly basis.
 When looking through the WordPress software repository, themes and plugins will show the last update time and also which version of WordPress it’s been tested against.